North Cornwall · PL27 · Cornwall Council North

 Why Wadebridge is its own job.

 Conservation Area covers the historic core and the bridge.
 Cornwall Council planning case load includes significant edge-of-town residential development pressure.
 For new build specifically, parts of Wadebridge sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape.
-That's why we treat every Wadebridge project as a PL27-area job first — not a generic Cornwall job with a postcode bolted on.
+So every Wadebridge job runs as a PL27-specific piece of work — local policy, local fabric, local builders.
+Most of our new build work in Wadebridge lands on medieval bridge-end terraces, with detailing that has to nod to the wider St Mabyn streetscape.

 Planning note